albop/dbe_archive/slides/8_machine_learning_2.md

 <div class="col">

-- Given a regression model (a linear predictor
+- Given a regression model (a linear predictor)
-    - can be linear, but also works for LASSO, RIDGE...

 $$ a_0 + a_1 x_1 + a_2 x_2 + \cdots a_n x_n $$
 - one can build a classification model:
 $$ f(x_1, ..., x_n) = \sigma( a_0 + a_1 x_1 + a_2 x_2 + \cdots a_n x_n )$$
 where $\sigma(x)=\frac{1}{1+\exp(-x)}$ is the logistic funtion a.k.a. sigmoid
 - The loss function to minimize is:
 $$L() = \sum_n (c_n - \sigma( a_{0} + a_1 x_{1,n} + a_2 x_{2,n} + \cdots a_k x_{k,n} ) )^2$$
+- This works for any regression model (LASSO, RIDGE, nonlinear...)
 </div>

 <div class="col">